circonus/docs/content/irondb/tools/irondb-grafana.md

 * Standalone: An IRONdb cluster accessible directly, requires entry of Account ID.
 * Hosted: An IRONdb instance hosted by Circonus, requires entry of API token.
+* Depending on which of the above configurations you've chosen, you will either be presented with Account ID or API Token configuration options detailed below.

 ### Account ID